-You can download a poster and banner that you can use to stimulate sales by using the links below:
+You can download a poster and banner that you can use to stimulate sales via the links below!

 Photos © The Joy of Plants / Flower Council of Holland.